johannvis/opssage/README.md

   - `OpssageStack:RealtimeTokenRateLimit`
   - `OpssageStack:RealtimeModelName`
   Include the same flags in your pipeline command when you change these values.
-- **Reusing secrets (optional)**: Supply `OpssageStack:ExistingBearerSecretArn` / `OpssageStack:ExistingBearerSecretName` and/or `OpssageStack:ExistingOpenAiSecretArn` / `OpssageStack:ExistingOpenAiSecretName` if you want the stack to reference pre-created Secrets Manager entries instead of creating new ones.
 - **Client configuration**: Front-end callers must supply the bearer secret in the `Authorization` header when requesting `/secure/ping` or `/secure/realtime-token`.

 ### Populate secrets after deployment